-Availability of fresh and clean water is vital, as horses with ECD may drink over 80 litres a day.
+Availability of fresh and clean water is vital, as horses with PPID may drink over 80 litres a day.
 Also ensure that stabling has enough bedding to soak up the resulting amounts of urine!
 Soiled bedding must be removed every day to prevent breathing problems or hoof problems.
 A salt lick or supplementary electrolytes may help horses that sweat excessively, as sweat contains many essential salts.

-Donkeys and Equine Cushings Disease
+Donkeys and Equine Cushing's Disease

-Donkeys can suffer from ECD as well as horses and ponies.
+Donkeys can suffer from PPID as well as horses and ponies.
 They will display similar symptoms, but it can be more difficult to spot them.
 For example, donkeys have a permanently thick and hairy coat all year round!
-Knowing your donkey well and careful monitoring should be a natural part of their management and owners need to take note of even small unexplained differences in their physique or behaviour.
-Seeking veterinary advice sooner rather than later will help with the early diagnosis and treatment of conditions such as ECD.
+Knowing your donkey well and monitoring him carefully should be a natural part of his management.
+Make sure you take note of even small unexplained differences in your donkey's physique or behaviour.
+Seeking veterinary advice sooner rather than later will help with the early diagnosis and treatment of conditions such as PPID.